-Chinese Acrobatics Today

-Modern acrobatic acts are designed and directed with the goal of creating graceful stage images.
+Mao Tse-Tong (1893-1976), founder of the People's Republic of China, greets Chinese acrobats.
+Chinese Acrobatics Today Modern acrobatic acts are designed and directed with the goal of creating graceful stage images.
 Harmonious musical accompaniment and the added effects of costumes, props and lighting turn these acrobatic performances into exciting full-fledged stage art.
+There are now over 100 acrobatic troupes performing the ancient art both in China and all over the world.